magnolialogic/swiftui-apnsManager/README.md

 # swiftui-apnsManager
-SwiftUI package that implements Sign In With Apple, handles requesting user permissions for notifications, and&mdash;if allowed&mdash;fetches a device token from APNS and uploads it to [your remote notification server](https://github.com/magnolialogic/python-apns_server).
+SwiftUI package that allows you to gate access to your app's main view until user has completed Sign In With Apple and granted permission for push notifications.

-Gates access to your app's main view until user has granted permission for notifications and completed Sign In With Apple.
+Handles requesting user permissions for notifications, registering with APNS server and receiving device token, implements Sign In With Apple, and and uploads user ID + device token to [your remote notification server](https://github.com/magnolialogic/python-apns_server).

 *Requires Xcode 12 / iOS 14*